Confidential ClientRead More

 The more you can involve individual team members in the rationale behind the target, the more buy-in the team will have.
 Even if the target seems like a stretch, understanding how it was set is the first step in engaging the team to go after the target.
 Without this belief and understanding in the target, teams can become disconnected and go back to traditional project delivery behaviors.

-Set targets that are achievable
+Set targets that are achievable but not too easy

-A successful TVD project requires buy-in from all team members.
+Ultimately, a successful TVD project requires buy-in from all team members.
 The TVD process is not maintained by just a few members of the team.
 The process is successful only when the entire team is unified by the goals set early in the project.
 This creates a culture of commitment and responsibility to reach those goals together.